 Before leaving for the field, the supervisor is responsible for collecting adequate supplies of the materials the team will need in the field.
 These items are listed below:

 Fieldwork documents:

-- Instructions for Supervisors, Editors, and Measurers
+- Instruction for Supervisors and Editors

 - Instructions for Interviewers

-- Maps and Household Listing Forms for all sampled clusters in the assigned area
+- Maps and Household Listing Forms for all clusters in the assigned area

 - Letters of introduction

-- Questionnaires
+- Ouestionnaires

 - Supervisor's Control Sheets

 - Interviewer's Control Sheets.

 Supplies: